polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 4: Update the configuration strings

-1. Navigate to your web app and on the left pane of the Web App, select on **Application settings**.
+1. Navigate to your web app and on the left pane of the Web App, select **Application settings**.

     ![Under Settings, Application settings is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image121.png "Application settings")